Snowflake

 The Snowflake executor requires a Snowflake role that grants all privileges needed to load data using the specified query.
 Each load method requires a different set of privileges.

-Before configuring the destination, ensure that you have granted the required privileges to a Snowflake role, as explained in Prerequisite.
+Before configuring the executor, ensure that you have granted the required privileges to a Snowflake role, as explained in Prerequisite.

 If you create a custom role with the required privileges, define the role that the stage uses in one of the following ways: